equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         MIN_REALIZATIONS is the minimum number of realizations run before the simulation is stopped.
-After MIN_REALIZATIONS have succeded successfully, the realizatons left are allowed to run for 25% of the average runtime for successfull realizations, and then killed.
+After MIN_REALIZATIONS have succeded successfully, the realizatons left are allowed to run for 25% of the average runtime for successful realizations, and then killed.

         *Example:*